 Home Automation: PowerPlant

 David Kemp and the whole DKA team enthusiastically stuck with our project from first concepts through to redesigning the custom picture rail hooks afterwards.
-From the overall concept to the minutest detail, DKA proposed, interacted, reworked and supported great outcomes throughout what at times was a very challenging build.
+From the overall concept to the minutest detail, DKA proposed, interacted, reworked and supported great outcomes throughout what, at times, was a very challenging build.
 We assembled the team of builder and contractors DKA proposed and DKA then worked closely with these highly skilled and design-committed people – always in close alignment with us as client.

-We could go into similar detail on many other project areas from the reinforcement of the roof to stabilise ceilings to the careful location of the in-ceiling lighting.
+We could go into similar detail on many other project areas from the reinforcement of the roof to stabilising ceilings to the careful location of the in-ceiling lighting.
 Each required interaction between architect, client, builder and contractors.
-As the build progressed, and the builder and contractors came to the fore, DKA receded to a support role, but one where David Kemp was always ready to constructively join a client/builder/architect site meeting to solve a problem, propose or refine a clever design twist.
+As the build progressed, and the builder (Pat Plumstead) and contractors* came to the fore, DKA receded to a support role, but one where David Kemp was always ready to constructively join a client/builder/architect site meeting to solve a problem, propose or refine a clever design twist.

 Because there was a plan, and a teamwork approach with the client, builder and specialist contractors, we didn’t chop and change or fall out with each other.
-The final result is a beautiful and subtle Art Deco-themed whole (with a dash of Memphis spice) that is loyal to its early 20th century conversion to a flat, yet enhances the conservation of a late Regency building – and also delivers 21st century “smart living”.
+The final result is a beautiful and subtle Art Deco-themed whole (with a dash of Memphis spice) that is loyal to its early 20th century conversion to a flat, yet enhances the conservation of a late Georgian building – and also delivers 21st century “smart living”.